 As we have seen above, such a random variable is guaranteed to exist and is unique up to almost sure equality.

 This apparently abstract definition of conditional probability is extremely useful.
-One of its most important applications is the derivation of conditional probability density functions for absolutely continuous random vectors (see the lecture entitled Conditional probability distributions).
+One of its most important applications is the derivation of conditional probability density functions for continuous random vectors (see the lecture entitled Conditional probability distributions).

 The following section present more details about conditional probabilities.